martosaur/instructor_lite/pages/migrating_from_instructor.md

 Instructor's Llamacpp was implemented through converting JSON schema to GBNF grammar.

-InstructorLite offers a very basic LLamacpp adapter which passes JSON schema to the Llamacpp server.
+InstructorLite offers a very basic Llamacpp adapter which passes JSON schema to the Llamacpp server.
 If you want to use Llamacpp with InstructorLite, you will likely need to learn how your model of choice works and write your own adapter.
 InstructorLite can offer you a flexible enough chassis to build upon, but doesn't have much expertise to share 🫡.